-The AICPA includes a tutorial and sample examinations on its website that allow you to get experience with the use of the actual computer tools used on the CPA exam.
-Also, more experience with computer testing can be obtained by using Wiley CPAexcel Exam Review Test Bank.
+The AICPA included a tutorial and sample examinations on its website that allow you to get experience with the use of the actual computer tools used on the CPA exam.
+Also, more experience with computer testing can be obtained by using Wiley CPA Exam Review Practice Software.